fansoro/fansoro.org/storage/pages/documentation/basics/installation.md

 ## Using Composer

-You can easily install Morfy with Composer.
+You can easily install Fansoro with Composer.

 ```
-composer create-project morfy-cms/morfy
+composer create-project fansoro-cms/fansoro
 ```

 Also you may need to install vendor libs for Default Theme
 ```
-cd /morfy/themes/default
+cd /fansoro/themes/default
 bower install
 ```